 Management is responsible for the other information.
-The other information comprises the Statement by Management Committee included in page 2 but does not included the financial statements and our auditor's report thereon.
+The other information comprises the Statement by Management Committee but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.